 At the Martin Company, Denver, the Aerojet-General, Martin TITAN Intercontinental Ballistic Missile is made ready for shipment.

-At the Martin Company, Denver, the Aerojet-General, Martin TITAN Intercontinental Ballistic Missile is made ready for shipment.
+Background: At the Martin Company, Denver, the Aerojet-General, Martin TITAN Intercontinental Ballistic Missile is made ready for shipment.
 Missiles are readied to supply a flight test program which will continue until the weapon system becomes operational.

 Before shipment to the launch site, a flight missile is subjected to an exhaustive series of tests of its Aerojet-General liquid rocket engines.
 The culmination of these is the missile compatibility firing.
 The missile is transported in separate stages to one of the four test stands in the Martin-Denver testing complex.